Markers tested for At Home Cortisol Test (AM-PM): 2x cortisol (morning and evening)

 What is cortisol?

 Cortisol is one of the stress hormones produced in adrenal glands.
 It has important role in metabolism to break down carbohydrates, lipids, and proteins.
-Cortisol levels have a well defined 24 hour circadian pattern that peaks around 8 am and then gradually drops throughout the day.
+Cortisol has a well defined 24 hour circadian pattern.
+The levels peak around 30 minutes after waking up and then gradually drop throughout the day.

 Why measure cortisol levels?